 Food Form: Sticks | Amount: 24-30 count | Breed Size: Small | Life Stage: Not listed

 Some have strong odor

 Sizes may vary in bag

 If you have several dogs or you just feed your pup a lot of treats, it can be convenient and save money to buy in bulk.
 Sancho & Lola offers that option for all its many forms of bully sticks.
 They’re all made with no growth hormones, toxic chemicals, or antibiotics.
-The charcuterie-style sticks are made from beef farmed in the U.S. Other bully products are from free-range, grass-fed cattle farmed in North and South America.
+The charcuterie-style sticks are made from beef farmed in the United States.
+Other bully products are from free-range, grass-fed cattle farmed in North and South America.
 All of Sancho & Lola's products are processed, inspected, and packed in facilities in Texas and Nebraska.

 You can choose from traditional, thick, or crunchy in several different lengths.
 You can also opt for a range of smells from no odor to moderate odor.
 However, the moderate odor treats are actually really stinky, which your dog will love more than you will.
 A portion of all proceeds goes to dog rescues.

 Best Deal: Pawstruck Bully Sticks